What are Textile Lifting Slings?

 What are textile slings and what are they used for?

 Heavy loads pose a great challenge for manual workers and can take loads of time to move around without the help of loading equipment.
 Textile slings are designed to make this work easier and they have been largely effective on this end.
+They provide us for shipping container lifting equipment.
 They are hooked to hoists and provide handling capabilities for heavy loads.
 They are used extensively on construction sites especially when the building under construction is bound to have at least a couple of floors.

 Colour code of lifting slings

 The colour coding system is part of the numerous regulations that the lifting operations industry has put in place to manage the use of different equipment.
 The regulations require that suitable marks are placed on the lifting equipment for safety purposes.
 One should know the safe working load limit to reduce the risk of injury they are exposed to.
+Witho those kind of slings you can lifting a shipping container for example.
 The sling cannot lift any load that is more than the working load limit.
 Different colour codes are used to indicate the limits of lifting slings.

-- Violet slings – maximum load of 2 tonnes
+- Violet slings – maximum load of 1 tonne

 The maximum loads are also dependent on the type of materials used to manufacture the textile slings.
 The various lifting slings can support loads up to a particular limit beyond which they may snap causing considerable damage to the load and the sling users.
 Individuals who fail to stick to the load limit also reduce the longevity of their equipment.

 Time does not single-handedly affect the durability of types of slings for lifting.
 Weather, use of slings as well as environmental conditions all play an active role in determining how long the slings will last.
 Storage conditions also influence the overall strength of the string and manufacturers to encourage consumers to provide optimum storage conditions.